samuelboland/Hyperfixations/_posts/2022-02-26-2-messing-with-fonts.md

 ## Table of contents

-## Introduction

-### Explanation
+## Is a word not a word if written in any other font?

+No, it is not.
+Fonts are a very important part of the *feel* of a document.

-I want to get better at fonts.
-I want to be intentional with the fonts that I use, and not just use the ones that come with Typography, nice as they are.
-To that end, I'm going to play around with a few popular font pairings that I find around the internet.
+I want to be intentional with the fonts that I choose to use, and not just use the ones that come with Typography, nice as they are.
+To that end, I'm going to play around with a popular font pairing that I found in a few blogs about fonts.

-## Dev Log

-### The precarious legal position of Google Fonts
+## The precarious legal position of Google Fonts

 Next.js makes it easy to use Google's fonts.
 It has specific support for them, which you can read about [in the official docs](https://nextjs.org/docs/basic-features/font-optimization).

-Google Fonts are also extremely easy to use.

 The downside is that they are currently in strange legal territory.
 Here's a [Hacker News discussion](https://news.ycombinator.com/item?id=30135264) on the topic.
 Much like Google Analytics, Google Fonts are under intense scrutiny by European courts for their data collection practices.
 I'm all for it, I love seeing the big tech giants be reigned in.

 This does complicate things somewhat though.

-### How to serve Google Fonts locally in Next.js
+## How to serve Google Fonts locally in Next.js

 To get around this restriction, I can host the fonts locally.
 There are a few blogs around that explain how to do this.
 [Here's one](https://kirazhang.com/posts/nextjs-custom-fonts).

 We need to do the following:

 - Create a `fonts` folder under `public`.
 - Create subfolders for each font inside of that.
+(Optional, just makes things easier.)
 - Place the font files within the relevant subfolder.
 - In `global.css`, use `@font-face` delcarations to specify the fonts, styles, and weights.
 - Preload fonts in a high level component, perhaps Layout?

 Let's give it a shot.

-### Roboto + Open Sans
+## Adding Roboto + Open Sans

 One of the most common suggestions that I see is a combination of Roboto + Open Sans.
 Roboto serves as the font for headlines, and Open Sans works for the body copy.